MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 - KV-Contoso-Prod

 >[!NOTE]
->The Automation CoE uses the new [Azure Key Vault secrets (preview)](/powerapps/maker/data-platform/EnvironmentVariables#use-azure-key-vault-secrets-preview).
+>The Automation Kit uses the new [Azure Key Vault secrets (preview)](/powerapps/maker/data-platform/EnvironmentVariables#use-azure-key-vault-secrets-preview).

 1. Register the **Microsoft.PowerPlatform** resource provider in your Azure subscription.
 Follow these steps to verify and configure it: [Azure resource providers and types](/azure/azure-resource-manager/management/resource-providers-and-types).